GFDRR/CCDR-tools/docs/disaster-data.md

 | [UNOSAT](https://unosat.org/products) | UNITAR | Multihazard | 10 m | Table, map data, reports |
 | [ReliefWeb](https://reliefweb.int) | OCHA | Multihazard | National to local | Reports, figures |
 ```
 The most commonly used for multi-hazard disasters is EM-DAT, followed by Desinventar.
 The DesInventar database effectively has no inclusion criteria and therefore, almost all the disaster events are registered into this database.
-Whereas, the EMDAT database, have a relatively stringent inclusion criterion which may prohibit many small-scale disaster events to be included into the database [(read more)](https://link.springer.com/article/10.1007/s41885-019-00052-0).
+Whereas, the EMDAT database has a relatively stringent inclusion criterion which may prohibit many small-scale disaster events to be included into the database [(read more)](https://link.springer.com/article/10.1007/s41885-019-00052-0).

 ```{figure} images/emdat_count.png
 ---